Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 ## Azure Digital Twin Modeling

-You can add/upload models using the CLI command below, and then create a twin using this model that will be updated with information from IoT Hub.

-A simple model looks like the example below.
+A simple ADT model looks like the example below.

 ```JSON
 {